-- 1. The street network is to be provided generally in accordance with Figure 60. - Traffic management measures are to be utilised within and surrounding the Town Centre to produce a low speed pedestrian friendly traffic environment, particularly at the Town Square / Town Park interface.
+- 1. The street network is to be provided generally in accordance with Figure 5966. - Traffic management measures are to be utilised within and surrounding the Town Centre to produce a low speed pedestrian friendly traffic environment, particularly within the Retail, Perich Park and Civic Precincts.
 Such traffic management devices are to be identified at the time of DA submission. - 3.
 Principles of CPTED (Crime Prevention through Environmental Design) to be incorporated in the design of the access and movement system.